-Though representatively Japanese today, karate was actually born in the Ryukyu Kingdom before it was conquered by Japan, and it was shaped by the influence of the more geographically nearby China, with Southern Chinese kung fu being the main source.
-After weapons were banned by the conquerors, Ryukyu and specially Okinawa became a field for the development of unarmed fighting styles (as well as some based on makeshift weapons) in order to fight back the invasor.
-Karate remained thus as a very regional characteristic for centuries until an Okinawan scholar by the name of Gichin Funakoshi introduced in mainland Japan.
+Although it is considered a quintessential aspect of Japanese culture, karate was actually born in the Ryukyu Kingdom before it was conquered by Japan, and it was shaped by the influence of the more geographically nearby China, with Southern Chinese kungfu being its main inspiration.
+After weapons were banned by its conquerors, Ryukyu and especially Okinawa developed a series of unarmed fighting styles (as well as some based on makeshift weapons) in order to fight back the invader.
+Karate remained thus as a very regional characteristic for centuries until an Okinawan scholar by the name of Gichin Funakoshi introduced it to mainland Japan.
 Soon, other schools both old and new followed, and the sport was established.

 As mentioned, karate is divided on schools or styles, most of them diverging a lot in their approaches to things like philosophy and technique.
 Those are the main ones:

-- Shotokan: founded by the aforementioned Gichin Funakoshi, Shotokan was the first modern karate school, and many other styles's founders actually learned there before setting on their own.
-Technically speaking, Shotokan does a big emphasis on finesse and long range, being both nimble and well-balanced.
+- Shotokan: founded by the aforementioned Gichin Funakoshi, Shotokan was the first modern karate school, and the founders of many other styles actually studied this before establishing their own.
+Technically speaking, Shotokan emphasizes more on finesse and long range attack, requiring practitioners to be both nimble and well-balanced.
 Most of its competitions are ruled in points and demonstrations of skill over rough finishes.

 - Kyokushin: the hardest style, this school embodies what people tend to believe about karate as crazy men beating down each other and breaking things.
-Its founder, Mas Oyama, loved to fight, and by that reason the school is strongly oriented to fighting.
-It is characterized by its full contact, knock-down style, meaning the matches are strictly scored on KOs and damage inflicted to the opponent.
+Its founder Mas Oyama loved to fight, so the school is strongly oriented towards sport fighting and has solid ties to Kickboxing and Mixed Martial Arts.
+It is characterized by its full contact, knock-down style, meaning the matches are strictly scored on KO's and damage inflicted to the opponent.

 - Shito-Ryu: a traditional yet unifying school founded by Kenwa Mabuni.
-It contains an incredibly large and complex curriculum of techniques created in an attempt to agglutinate elements of both power and technique, although it values speed and high posture over most other things.
+It consists of an incredibly large and complex curriculum of techniques created in an attempt to combine elements of both power and technique, although it values speed and high posture over most other things.

-- Goju-Ryu: a style of strong Chinese heritance created by Chojun Miyagi.
-It is mainly based on the kung fu concept of hard/soft duality, and as such it incorporates a binomially divided moveset, drawing from the alternation between soft circular movements and hard lineal attacks at close range.
+- Goju-Ryu: a style with strong Chinese heritage created by Chojun Miyagi.
+It is mainly based on the kungfu concept of hard/soft duality, and as such it incorporates a balanced and divided moveset, drawing from the alternation between soft circular movements and hard lineal attacks at close range.